 Inventories are stated at the lower of cost or net realizable value.
 The cost of inventories comprises expenditures incurred in acquiring the inventories, the cost of conversion and other costs incurred in bringing them to their existing location and condition.
-The cost of raw materials, work-in-progress and finished goods and other products are determined on a First in First out (FiFo) basis.
-When determining net realizable value, appropriate consideration is given to obsolescence, excessive levels, deterioration, and other factors in evaluating net realizable value.
-Inventory reserves are included in research and development expenses for the three and six months ended March 31, 2020.
-As of September 30, 2019, no reserve for obsolescence was considered necessary.
+The cost of raw materials, goods-in-process and finished goods are determined on a First in First out (FiFo) basis.
+When determining net realizable value, appropriate consideration is given to obsolescence, excessive levels, deterioration, and other factors.